compsci-apology/book/book.md

     3. An abstract concept can be unlearned as well
         1. Falling to apply an abstract concept multiple times might lead to its breakdown
             1. Believing that some process works in all cases, and failing to have it work in multiple cases, can kill the belief
-2. Pulling concepts up lowers their computational cost and increases their flexilibity
+2. Abstracting a concept up lower its computational cost and increases its flexilibity
     1. Once an abstract concept has been learned, it can be applied in nother novel situations 'for free'
         1. There is only the risk of mis-appling the concept
         2. The potential benefit is that learning in one situation or context can enable application of that same learning elsewhere